IBE160/SG-Oslo/docs/ux-design-progress-summary.md

 3.  **Design Direction Showcase (`docs/ux-design-directions.html`)**
     *   An interactive HTML file presenting the refined design direction for key screens, including the Dashboard and Study Session View, based on user feedback.

+4.  **User Journey: Upload Document (`docs/user-journey-upload-document.md`)**
+    *   A detailed breakdown of the user's experience when uploading a document, covering steps, interactions, and potential considerations.

 ## Next Steps